 Note: You can also send requests to the Intruder via the context menu in any location where HTTP requests are shown, such as the site map or Proxy history.

-Add the "username" and "password" parameter values as positions by highlighting them and using the "Add" button.
+Add the "username" and "password" parameter values as payload positions by highlighting them and using the "Add" button.

 Change the attack to "Cluster bomb" using the "Attack type" drop down menu.